Block Apps

 What's the easiest way to block apps on Android?

-For most part, Android devices can use a variety of apps or third-party tools to block apps effectively; I explore several options in the free, dedicated guide for blocking apps on Android .
+For the most part, Android devices can use a variety of apps or third-party tools to block apps effectively; I explore several options in the free, dedicated guide for blocking apps on Android .

 What's the most compatible way to block apps between iPhone and Android smartphones?